Proto:Sonic the Hedgehog 3

 - There's no background at all - the final adds a nice skyline of Angel Island Zone.
 This also means no Tails (and Knuckles in Sonic 3 & Knuckles) or Tornado.

 - Sonic's render was not touched up at all from his conversion to 4bpp and the palette appears to be computer-generated, therefore, color clamping issues show up.
-The logo banner is changed from a light blue/white to a red/white color scheme, and the logo itself was changed from dark blue with orange outlines (the way the text was presented on the box art for previous titles) to yellow with dark blue outlines.
+The logo banner was changed from a light blue/white to a red/white color scheme, and the logo itself was changed from dark blue with orange outlines (the way the text was presented on the box art for previous titles) to yellow with dark blue outlines.
 There's also no TM next to the banner.

-- The model for the ring and Sonic himself seems to be the same but with some differences, Sonic's pupils are rounder, his fingers are fatter, and his ears have no inside.
-The ring's positioning as well as the lighting were updated.
-The final render makes better use of the color space, since it dithers colors where the proto render doesn't.
+- The model for the ring and Sonic himself seem to be the same but with some differences, Sonic's pupils are rounder, his fingers are fatter, and his ears have no inside.
+The ring's positioning, as well as the lighting, were updated.
+The final render makes better use of the color space since it dithers colors whereas the proto render doesn't.
 Sonic's mouth is also notably absent from the render, implying that it was a drawn-on feature when it was added to the final game's render.
 Sonic also isn't animated, though the banner still bounces up and down.
 The rest of his body is present below the ring, unlike the final.

 - Incidentally, the text reading "Sonic the Hedgehog" below the logo is finalized - this simple text carried its way into the final build of the game, although it suffered from a palette change making it somewhat harder to read.

-- Entering the button combination Up, Up, Down, Down, Up, Up will enable Debug Mode.
+- Pressing Up, Up, Down, Down, Up, Up will enable Debug Mode.